* USDA raises U.S. corn, soy production outlook

 * USDA demand outlook in question ahead of U.S.-China trade deal

-* Wheat turns down as U.S. winter crop acres near expectations (Adds USDA crop projections, updates prices, adds weekly trends)
+* Wheat turns down as U.S. winter crop acres near expectations (Rewrites throughout with updated U.S. Department of Agriculture supply/demand estimates, adds quote, updates prices, changes byline, changes dateline from LONDON)

 By Karl Plume